vegos/amnvolt_v3_firmware/Amnvolt_V3S/JFET_Power_Supply_Mod/README.md

 This ensures the Hi-Z input stage receives a cleaner supply.

 ![V3S PCB with mod](./images/V3S_PCB.jpg)
+*(The wire connecting ESP32 GPIO11 to pin10 (VOP) of NS4160 (speaker amplifier) is for future use of the hjberndt.de RTTY/CW decoding [firmware](http://www.hjberndt.de/dvb/pocketSI4735DualCoreDecoder.html))*

 ---

 📂 All oscilloscope screenshots are in `./images` (final setup).